 6. Hold true to your values.

 Integrity is crucial at every level of your business.
 Its implications are perhaps most widely felt at the top—C-level executives set standards for the company culture.
 They develop networks inside and outside an organization and receive the most public scrutiny.
 If you have plans to advance, you’ll need to demonstrate a consistent record of integrity.
-Be honest, moral, and respectful, even when that means you’ll need be brave and work harder.
+Be honest, moral, and respectful, even when that means you’ll need to be brave and work harder.
 The social network you develop at the office will influence your tenure as much as your professional contributions.

 In 2018, the median tenure for wage and salary workers in the United States was 3.8 years.
 For a variety of circumstances—offshoring, restructuring, voluntary leaves, and forced transitions—today’s workforce doesn’t stay with the same company for long.
 To stay in demand, you need to have a plan.
 Proving your value at the company is key to achieving job security and climbing the corporate ladder.